amoAHCP/vxms/vxms-event/README.md

  so when you send a Vert.x event-bus message to this id, the method will be executed.

 ## non-blocking event-bus response
 Vert.x is per default a non-blocking framework, so in vxms non-blocking is the default behaviour.
-An event-bus response is always created using the "org.jacpfx.vertx.event.response.EventbusHandler" with it's fluent API.
+An event-bus response is always created using the "EventbusHandler" with it's fluent API.
 When creating specific responses (like String, byte or Object), you need to call the *execute()* method, so the complete chain will be executed.
 Be aware, this is a non-blocking call!
 For all non-blocking calls you must provide a consumer, which gives you the handler to complete the execution.
 Following options you can use to define a response handling: